Small practical tips! Products and their contents.

 They contain a large amount of Vitamin C - one of the best antioxidants.
 They have very few calories and no fat or carbohydrates.

-You can add lemon instead of vinegar in salad…
+You can add lemon instead of vinegar in a salad...

 Loboda.

-You add loboda to soups to increase the amount of protein.
-To protect the soup from a bitter taste, wash the leaves well.
+Add loboda to soups to increase the amount of protein.
+To prevent the soup from tasting bitter, wash the lobote well.

 It is rich in one of the strongest flavonoids - quercitin.
-Onions reduce the chance of cancer.
+Onions reduce the likelihood of cancer.
 One cup of onion contains 61 calories, 3g of carbohydrates and 0 fat.

 Raspberries.